stasson/vue-plugin-template/README.md

 # vue-plugin-template

-vue-cli template to rollup a vue plugin.
+vue-cli template to rollup a vue plugin with support for

-based on rollup with for:
+- es2015 (babel or buble)
-- es2015 with babel + eslint:recommended + uglifyjs minification
+- eslint:recommended
-- supports css and sass + autoprefixer + csso
+- css/sass + autoprefixer
+- uglifyjs/csso  minification

 ### Usage